Nitrokey/nitrokey-documentation/source/components/nitrokeys/pro/firmware-update.rst

 2. Download the latest stable `firmware image <https://github.com/Nitrokey/nitrokey-pro-firmware/releases>`__.

    .. important::
-      For production use you should choose the latest stable version (so only versions, that don’t contain i.e. “pre-release” or “RC”).
+      For production use you should choose the latest stable version (so only versions, that don't contain i.e. “pre-release” or “RC”).

 3. To apply the update run: